-Whether you’re just starting your senior care search or narrowing down your top choices, when you reach out to A Place for Mom senior living advisors for guidance, we dedicate ourselves to helping you gain peace of mind and confidence in your senior care plan.
+Whether you’re just starting your senior care search or narrowing down your top choices, when you reach out to A Place for Mom, our Senior Living Advisors dedicate themselves to helping you gain confidence and peace of mind in your senior care plan.

 Most senior living communities have relationships with local community services and volunteer organizations.
 If you are currently using a service that you’d like to continue with, or you feel you may have a need in the future, let your Advisor know.

-7. Do you know of any moving companies that specialize in moving seniors?
+5. Do you know of any moving companies that specialize in moving seniors?